SANKOFA COMMUNITY CONNECTION WELCOMES YOU

 At Sankofa Community Connection we believe that our efforts can make a huge difference.
 Join us in order to make an impact and bring about transformation in our community.

 To increase pride of place within the African American Community of Newport County , through a community-led initiative with 3 main focus areas: 1.
 Community events and gatherings to increase our social cohesion 2.
-Community Meetings where we discuss the impact of institutional racism, racial oppression to provoke dialogue and solutions to the issues 3.
+Community Meetings where we discuss the impact of institutional racism and racial oppression to promote dialogue and create solutions to the issues 3.
 Historical Education to reveal, honor and celebrate the cultural heritage of African Americans of early Newport.

 Since its inception, Sankofa Community Connection has inspired a change for the better in the community and is often sought out for its expertise in culturally relevant programming, educational materials and consultant services by community members, schools and various organizations.

 Ellen Pinnock- President

 Dawn Euer, Esq.- Advisor

 Jessica Coulter- Advisor

 Doing What’s Needed